 Brenda Chezek, Director, Residency Placement and Continuing Medical Education

-Robert Cooley, DO, MA, Assistant Professor, Primary Care
+Robert Cooley, DO, M., Assistant Professor, Primary Care

-Jay Danto, DO, Department Chair, Associate Professor, Osteopathic Manipulative Medicine
+Jay Danto, DO, C-FP, C-NMM/OMM, Department Chair, Associate Professor, Osteopathic Manipulative Medicine

 Stuart Hoffman, CFRE, Director, Alumni Relations and Annual Giving

-Diane Karius, PhD, NAOME, Director, Human Patient Simulation Program, Associate Professor
+Diane Karius, PhD, NAOME, Director, Human Patient Simulation Program, Professor Physiology

 Elizabeth Marsh, Associate Director, Web Services, Marketing